Topeka, Kansas

-Topeka (/təˈpiːkə/ tə-PEE-kə) is the capital city of the U.S. state of Kansas and the county seat of Shawnee County.
-It is along the Kansas River in the central part of Shawnee County, in northeastern Kansas, in the Central United States.
-As of the 2020 census, the population of the city was 126,587.
+Topeka (/tə.ˈpiː.kə/, tə-PEE-kə) is the capital city of the U.S. state of Kansas and the county seat of Shawnee County.
+It is along the Kansas River in the central part of Shawnee County, within northeastern Kansas and the Central United States.
+The population of the city was 126,587 as of the 2020 census.
+The five-county Topeka metropolitan area has approximately 233,000 residents.

 The city, laid out in 1854, was one of the Free-State towns founded by Eastern antislavery men immediately after the passage of the Kansas–Nebraska Bill.
-In 1857, Topeka was chartered as a city.

-The city is well known for the landmark U.S. Supreme Court case Brown v.
+Topeka was chartered as a city in 1857.
+It is well known for the landmark U.S. Supreme Court case Brown v.
 Board of Education of Topeka, which overturned Plessy v.
 Ferguson and declared racial segregation in public schools to be unconstitutional.

 History

 Name

 The name "Topeka" is a Kansa-Osage word that means "place where we dig potatoes", or "a good place to dig potatoes".
-As a placename, Topeka was first recorded in 1826 as the Kansa name for what is now called the Kansas River.
+As a placename, Topeka was first recorded in 1826 as the Kansa name for the Kansas River.
 Topeka's founders chose the name in 1855 because it "was novel, of Indian origin, and euphonious of sound".
 Mixed-heritage Kansa Native American Joseph James, called Jojim, is credited with suggesting Topeka's name.